Acura

 What are the most common 2019-2025 Acura RDX problems?

 The 2019-2025 Acura RDX has accumulated 924 NHTSA complaints.
-The most frequently reported problem areas are Engine, Fuel System, Electrical System.
-As with any used vehicle, a pre-purchase inspection and vehicle history report are recommended.
+The most frequently reported problem areas are Engine, Fuel System, Brakes.
+As with any used vehicle, an inspection before buying and a vehicle history report are recommended.

 Which Acura RDX engine is most reliable?